The best of Super Bowl 51’s ads

 While a few other advertisers hit on relatively safe themes of inclusiveness, the spot by 84 Lumber appeared to take a more direct stand against President Donald Trump’s promise to build a wall along the U.S.-Mexico border.

-Coming up in the third quarter, another T-Mobile ad will bring together Martha Stewart, Snoop Dogg and several marijuana puns.
-That includes Stewart suggesting “greenery” while holding house plants and “pot” while holding up cooking pots.
+T-Mobile’s final ad of the night was a continuation of a satirically racy ad starring comedian Kristen Schaal in a spoof of “50 Shades of Grey.”

-Yet another T-Mobile ad later will show comedian Kristen Schaal in a spoof of the erotic novel “50 Shades of Grey.”
+An ad from earlier in the game had poked fun at Verizon, with Schaal suggestively telling a man she loves “getting hit with surprise fees.”
+In the follow-up ad, Schaal calls Verizon’s customer service, says she’s exceeded her data limit and asks, “What are you going to do to me?” and “Am I going to get punished?”

 An ad by a trade group sought to rebrand oil’s image, opening with the line that “This ain’t your daddy’s oil.”